Neuroquila-n8fall/JunkersControl/README.md

 - Pierre Molinaro and contributors of the ACAN2515 library: https://github.com/pierremolinaro/acan2515
 - Nick O'Leary and contributors of the PubSubClient library: https://github.com/knolleary/pubsubclient
 - Rop Gonggrijp and contributors of the ezTime library: https://github.com/ropg/ezTime
+- The maintainers of the ArduinoJSON library: https://arduinojson.org/
+- The maintainers of the Async ESP Webserver and AsyncTCP library: https://github.com/me-no-dev/ESPAsyncWebServer